-Reading Scholarship Accounts are available for students in grades 3 through 5 who are enrolled in a Florida public school and scored below a Level 3 on the grade 3 or grade 4 statewide, standardized English Language Arts assessment in the prior school year.
+Reading and Math Scholarship Accounts are available for students in grades 3 K through 5 who are enrolled in a Florida public school and scored below a Level 3 on the statewide, standardized English Language Arts and math assessment in the prior school year.

-For the 2018-2019 school year, the amount of the scholarship is \$500 per eligible student.
+For the 2023-2024 school year, the amount of the scholarship is \$500 per eligible student.
 To apply for funding, a parent must submit an application to an eligible scholarship funding organization directly.

-For the 2018-19 school year, Step Up For Students will be the only Scholarship Funding Organization administering this scholarship program.
+For the 2022-23 school year, Step Up For Students will be the only Scholarship Funding Organization administering this scholarship program.